filex/echo-json/README.md

 -------------------

 Besides strings, `echo-json` can create typed values such as floats, integers or booleans.
-Use a _type hint_ in the key arg to define a type:
+Append a _type hint_ to the key arg to set the value's type:

 ```
-$ echo-json int:age 33 float:score 1.234 bool:active true
+$ echo-json age:int 33 score:float 1.234 active:bool true
 {"active":true,"age":33,"score":1.234}
 ```